MicrosoftDocs/well-architected/well-architected/security/application-secrets.md

 |[SE:09](checklist.md)| Protect application secrets by hardening their storage and restricting access and manipulation and by auditing those actions.
 Run a reliable and regular rotation process that can improvise rotations for emergencies.|
 |---|---|

-Improper handling of secrets can be catastrophic because it decreases attackers' costs.
-It can lead to data breaches, service disruption, regulatory violations, and other issues.

-This guide provides recommendations about securing sensitive information that's necessary for the applications to perform their function.
-Properly management of application secrets is crucial for maintaining the security and integrity of your application, workload and its associated data.
+This guide describes the recommendations for securing sensitive information in applications.
+Proper management of application secrets is crucial for maintaining the security and integrity of your application, workload, and associated data.
+Improper handling of secrets can lead to data breaches, service disruption, regulatory violations, and other issues.

 **Definitions**